 At the appointment

-If Baby didn’t get her second dose of the hepatitis B vaccine at her last well-child visit, she will probably get it at this one.
-It’s likely time for her first dose of the vaccines for diphtheria, haemophilus influenzae, pneumococcal conjugate, polio, rotavirus, tetanus, and acellular pertussis (whooping cough).
+If Baby didn’t get their second dose of the hepatitis B vaccine at their last well-child visit, they will probably get it at this one.
+It’s likely time for their first dose of the vaccines for diphtheria, haemophilus influenzae, pneumococcal conjugate, polio, rotavirus, tetanus, and acellular pertussis (whooping cough).
 The immunizations for diphtheria, tetanus, and a cellular pertussis will be administered in the same dose, known as DTaP.

-The healthcare provider will also be checking on milestones like smiling, cooing, looking at you, comforting themselves, fussing when bored, crying differently for things like hunger or attention, moving her arms and legs together, holding her head up when she is being held, and pushing her head up when she is on her tummy.
+The healthcare provider will also be checking on milestones like smiling, cooing, looking at you, comforting themself, fussing when bored, crying differently for things like hunger or attention, moving their arms and legs together, holding their head up when they are being held, and pushing their head up when they are on their tummy.

 Questions to ask